sajjadGG/book-python/basics/about/setup.rst

 * Filename: about_interpreter.py
 * Complexity: easy
 * Lines of code to write: 0 lines
-* Estimated time of completion: 3 min
+* Estimated time: 3 min

 English:
     #.
 In your directory create file ``about_interpreter.py``